...

 Be dependent on their parent who is an Australian citizen, eligible New Zealand citizen or Australian permanent visa holder

-For the child to be eligible for the adoption visa, the adoption must have been finalized before the child turned 18.
+For the child to be eligible as an adoption, it must have been finalized before the child turned 18.
 The adoption could have occurred before or after the parent became an Australian citizen, Australian permanent visa holder, or eligible New Zealand citizen.

 If the child was adopted after their parent became an Australian citizen, Australian permanent visa holder, or eligible New Zealand citizen, the adoption must meet one of the following criteria: